With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-It is important to note that some of these animals had ancient ancestors living in the Americas.
+It is important to note that some of these animals had ancient ancestors in the Americas.
 During the ice age, the same Bering Land Bridge that allowed humans to cross into North America allowed other animals an egress into Asia.
-In some cases they or their relatives have continued to thrive until the modern day, while their American counterparts vanished.
+In some cases, they or their relatives have continued to thrive until the modern-day, while their American counterparts vanished.

 Pros and Cons of Pleistocene Rewilding

-It is fascinating to image herds of African elephants, camels and wild horses roaming the plains of North America.
+It is fascinating to imagine herds of African elephants, camels, and wild horses roaming the plains of North America.
 The thought of lions and cheetahs stalking prey is equally amazing and terrifying.
 On some level, these are things many of us would love to see, if only for the sheer exhilaration.

 Restructuring the population of large megafauna not only impacts those animals and those they closely interact with.
 The effects would reverberate down to the lowest levels of the food chain.
 Even plant life would be impacted by the inevitable flux in the herbivore population.

-However, it is easy to see the point of view of the opposition as well.
+However, it is easy to see the opposition's point of view as well.
 Such a project would have to be undertaken with extreme care and planning.
-The price of a mistake could be the loss of human life, or the inadvertent destruction of other parts of the ecosystem.
+The price of a mistake could be the loss of human life or the inadvertent destruction of other parts of the ecosystem.

 An Interesting Argument in Favor of Rewilding

 For this idea to gain a foothold, many questions require solid answers.
 One key issue is: How would dangerous animals be contained to minimize the threat to humans and livestock?